aristanetworks/anta/docs/advanced_usages/custom-tests.md

 ERROR    Exception raised for test verify_dynamic_vlan (on device 192.168.0.10) - KeyError ('vlans')
 ```

+!!! info "Get stack trace for debugging"
+    If you want to access to the full exception stack, you can run your test with logging level set to `DEBUG`.
+With ANTA cli, it is available with following option:
+    ```bash
+    $ anta nrfu text --catalog test_custom.yml --log-level debug
+    ```

 ## Create your catalog

 It is very similar to what is documented in [catalog section](../usage-inventory-catalog.md) but you have to use your own package name.